Skip to content

 7. West African-Inspired Vegetarian Peanut Soup

-Clean and comforting, this West African-inspired soup gets its richness from peanut butter, which gives it a distinct, sweet-savory flavor.
+This comforting West African-inspired soup gets its richness from peanut butter, which gives it a distinct, sweet-savory flavor.
 This recipe is absolutely delicious when followed to a T, but it can also easily turn into a fridge cleanout situation by using whatever you have on hand.
-For instance, you could add diced sweet potatoes or a can of chickpeas to make this more filling.
+For instance, you could add diced sweet potatoes or a can of chickpeas to make it more filling.
 Alternatively, if you want to add meat to this vegetarian dish, brown some chicken thighs and legs in a separate pot and add them in with the onion, ginger, garlic, and salt.
 (If you do this, we also recommend letting the soup gently simmer for an hour and a half, until the meat falls off the bone.)
-No matter what adjustments you make, don’t be afraid to go a little crazy with the garlic and ginger — it’s what gives this dish its oomph.
+No matter what adjustments you make, don’t be afraid to go a little crazy with the garlic and ginger.

 Read next: 8 Cozy Instant Pot Soup Recipes That Are Super Healthy